hrs/Fiat/Readme.md

 	gcc -o hello hello_world.c
 	./hello
 	Hello, world!

 	######################################## // <- this line should be green =)
 	...

 Each time we save changes to `my_proj.c`, fiat will execute `make run` and print the results, followed by a line of hashes.
 This line is <span style="color: green;">green</span> if the program exited cleanly (with exit status == 0) and didn't include one of the failure terms (see below) or <span style="color: red;">red</span> if the program failed in some way.
 This makes it easy to tell at a glance whether our tests succeeded or failed.

-If the output of a task includes one of the defined key terms (`failure_terms`), fiat interprets that run to have been a failure and prints the end-of-run bar in red.
+If the output of a task includes one of the defined key terms (`failure_terms`), fiat interprets that run as a failure and prints the end-of-run bar in red.

 ## .fiatrc